 Pilots are no solo players.
 They have to communicate with the tower to the necessary extent.
 Stay in touch with your client / boss and make sure he/she understands the current situation and your plans.

 Use the Right Frequency for Radio Communication

 Always use the frequency the air traffic controller gives you.
 Produce content in a frequency that is convenient and easily consumable for your audience.

 Pilots sometimes deal with unexpected situations, like weather changes, system failures, passengers’ issues etc. Don’t take your strategy as a carved-in-stone document.
 Leave some room for slight changes, improvements and tuning of your strategy on the go.

 Be Prepared for a Bird Strike

-Unexpected situations happen, and a bird strike is one of the least pleasant, as it typically happens at low altitudes when there’s little to do.
-Always focus on getting traffic from multiple sources and don’t utterly rely on organic traffic.
+Unexpected situations happen, and a bird strike is one of the least pleasant, as it typically happens at low altitudes when there’s little left to do.
+Always focus on getting traffic from multiple sources and don’t utterly rely on traffic from Google.
 You could be hit down by a penguin or other animals.

 Use a QRH